dankamongmen/notcurses/README.md

   <summary>Given that the glyph channel is initialized as transparent for a
   plane, shouldn't the foreground and background be initialized as transparent, also?</summary>
-  Probably (they are instead initialized to default opaque).
+  Probably (they are instead by default initialized to opaque).
 This would change some of the most longstanding behavior of Notcurses, though, so it isn't happening.
 </details>